 Authentication

-The Auth tab supports five authentication methods, selectable via buttons at the top:
+The Auth tab supports six authentication methods, selectable via buttons at the top:

 - None — no authentication header